- Home

 Where to buy a breast prosthesis

-You can buy a breast prosthesis from a variety of retail outlets, including specialist stores that sell only breast prostheses and related products, the lingerie section of some major department stores and some lingerie boutiques.
+You can buy a breast prosthesis from specialist stores that sell only breast prostheses and related products, the lingerie section of some major department stores, and some lingerie boutiques.
 There may also be a free home service available in your area.
 Learn more about the cost of breast prostheses.

-If you live in a rural area, you might have fewer options for what you can buy and where you can shop.
+If you live in a rural area, you might have fewer options for where you can shop and what you can buy.
 Making a trip to a shop in a large town or city may be worthwhile.
 This might also appeal if you don’t want to shop where people know you.

-You can also browse stores online or ask retailers to send catalogues so you can look at the full range of bras and breast prostheses available.
-If you see something you like, you may be able to order it, or a fitter can order it in for you.
-However, it is a good idea to be measured in person by a fitter, particularly if you are buying a breast prosthesis for the first time.
+You can browse what’s available in stores online or ask retailers to send catalogues so you can look at the full range of bras and breast prostheses available.
+If you see something you like, you may be able to order the prosthesis, or a fitter can order it in for you.
+However, it is a good idea to be measured in person by an experienced fitter, especially if you are buying a breast prosthesis for the first time.

 A fitting usually takes 40–60 minutes.
 You will have privacy when being measured and getting changed.
-You might like to ask your breast care nurse or a breast prosthesis fitter some of these questions.
+Here are some questions you might like to ask your breast care nurse or a breast prosthesis fitter.
+Most fitters carry out the fitting in a similar way.

 Choosing a bra

 Wearing a well-fitting bra will ensure your breast prosthesis is comfortable and sits well.
-While you may find that your ordinary bra, sports bra or sports crop top adequately supports your prosthesis, pocketed bras are specially designed for this purpose.
+While you may find that your regular bra, sports bra or sports crop top adequately supports your permanent prosthesis, pocketed bras are specially designed for this purpose.

 Features of a pocketed bra include: